Luiz Inácio Lula da Silva: Freedom of the press

 In March 2023, the Lula government launched a campaign to fight "misinformation".
 The initiative was viewed by many as a tool for Lula's administration to delegitimize criticism it faces—under the guise of "fact-checking", and raised serious concerns about freedom of expression.
 In response, the senior programme director of the International Centre for Journalists, Christina Tardáliga, tweeted "There is no such thing as government fact-checking.
 This appropriation of the term is misguided and offensive.
 What the government does is propaganda."

 Health problems

 In late October 2024, Lula suffered a fall in the official residence, which resulted in trauma to the back of his head and a small brain hemorrhage in the temporal-frontal region, prompting him to cancel, under advice from his doctors, a planned trip to a BRICS summit in Russia.
 In December of the same year, he was admitted to hospital after complaining of a headache.
 A brain haemorrhage was discovered after an MRI scan, and an emergency craniotomy was performed.
 The intracranial haemorrhage was attributed to his fall in October.
 After the operation he was reported to be recovering in intensive care.

 In May 2025, Lula was diagnosed with labyrinthitis after suffering from vertigo.
+In January 2026, Lula underwent cataract surgery on his left eye at a hospital in Brasilia.